BDC Hamburger Icon

 2. Further evaluate the niches’ potential against certain criteria.

-Countless niches are available today, but they’re usually a segment of a larger market.
+Many niches are available today, but they’re usually segments of larger markets.
 The most common niches are wealth, health, beauty and entertainment.

 But then, go a level deeper.
 Target a specific kind of healthy eating, such as paleo or low-carb diets.
 Now the niche is getting more defined, and you may be able to build something from that concept.
 It is even better to go a little deeper or find a unique angle — for example, paleo dieting for busy professionals.
 Drilling down in this way will help you develop better marketing materials and gain traction more quickly.
-You can expand the purpose of the website over time.
+You can expand your membership site’s purpose over time.

 TipBottom line

-Find a niche that is specific and unique to your interests.
+Find a niche that’s specific and unique to your interests.
 The more knowledge and connections you have in that particular area, the more resources you can provide to members.

 • What kinds of existing products are there?
 A membership site thrives when people sign up to learn from you and interact with each other.
 It’s important to look at the niches you’re interested in to confirm what kinds of products are already available.
 How are the products being distributed?
 Are they all physical products?
 Is there space for what you’re trying to accomplish?

 • Is information being sold?
-People may say any number of things about an idea or whether they’ll pay for something, but actions speak louder than words.
+People may talk about an idea or whether they’ll pay for something, but actions speak louder than words.
 Make sure people are already buying information.
 It’s the backbone of your membership site, and you’ll develop a large body of content over time.
 Before you start, be sure it’s what people want.

 2. Create your monetization strategy.